Skip to content

 Is fine dining in Cape Town actually cheaper than in Europe?

-Substantially, yes, at the very top tier.
-A flagship tasting at FYN, La Colombe or Salsify costs €100–140 / $115–160 for food only.
-The same level of cooking in Paris or London typically costs €180–280 (at one or two Michelin stars) or significantly more at three stars.
-At Per Se in New York the equivalent is roughly $400.
-The arbitrage is roughly 50% relative to London and 65% relative to New York.
-Cape Town's three-star kitchens use largely the same techniques and similar ingredient quality; the cost difference is principally currency and lower labour costs.
+Yes, substantially, at the very top tier.
+A flagship tasting at FYN, La Colombe or Salsify costs €100 to 140, or $115 to 160, for food only.
+The same level of cooking in Paris or London typically costs €180 to 280 at one or two Michelin stars, and significantly more at three.
+At Per Se in New York the equivalent runs roughly $400.
+The arbitrage is around 50% against London and 65% against New York.
+Cape Town's three-star kitchens use largely the same techniques and similar ingredient quality; the cost difference is principally currency, plus lower labour costs.

 What's the booking lead time for the top Cape Town restaurants?